sensu/sensu-docs/content/sensu-go/5.18/reference/mutators.md

 | annotations | |
 -------------|------
 description  | Non-identifying metadata to include with event data that you can access with [event filters][12].
-You can use annotations to add data that's meaningful to people or external tools that interact with Sensu.<br><br>In contrast to labels, you cannot use annotations in [API response filtering][8], [sensuctl response filtering][9], or [dashboard views][13]. required     | false type         | Map of key-value pairs.
+You can use annotations to add data that's meaningful to people or external tools that interact with Sensu.<br><br>In contrast to labels, you cannot use annotations in [API response filtering][8], [sensuctl response filtering][9], or [web UI views][15]. required     | false type         | Map of key-value pairs.
 Keys and values can be any valid UTF-8 string. default      | `null`